dennisppaul/umfeld-arduino/README.md

 ### 1. Prepare

-- on *Windows ( MSYS2 UCRT64 )* install [MSYS2](https://www.msys2.org/) and open `MSYS2 UCRT64` console
+- on *Windows ( MSYS2 UCRT64 )*: install [MSYS2](https://www.msys2.org/) and open the `MSYS2 UCRT64` console
-- on *Linux* open a console and run `sudo apt install -y git curl`
+- on *Linux*: open a console and run `sudo apt install -y git curl`
-- on *macOS* no preparation needed
+- on *macOS*: no preparation needed

-### 2. Install Dependencies + Download Umfeld
+### 2. Install Dependencies + Download *Umfeld*

-open a console, navigate to desired installation folder and run the following script:
+open a console, navigate to the desired installation folder, and run the following script:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/dennisppaul/umfeld/refs/heads/main/install.sh)"
 ```

-this script installs all required packages ( on *macOS*, *Linux* ( including *Raspberry PI OS* ), or *Windows ( MSYS2 UCRT64 )* ) and downloads umfeld with examples and external libraries into the current directory.
+this script installs all required packages ( on *macOS*, *Linux* ( including *Raspberry Pi OS* ), and *Windows ( MSYS2 UCRT64 )* ) and downloads *Umfeld* with examples and external libraries into the current directory.

-⚠️ IMPORTANT ⚠️ On *Windows ( MSYS2 UCRT64 )* the console might close when running the script above. this is expected behavior ( and part of the self-updating process ). just run the script once again and it should be fine ...
+⚠️ IMPORTANT ⚠️ on *Windows ( MSYS2 UCRT64 )*, the console might close when running the script above. this is expected behavior ( part of the self-updating process ). just run the script again. it should work fine the second time.

-### 3. Build + run an example
+### 3. Build + Run an Example

-to run an example ( e.g `minimal` ) navigate to the folder and run the cmake build commands:
+to run an example ( e.g. `minimal` ), navigate to the folder and run the CMake build commands:

 ```sh
 cd umfeld-examples/Basics/minimal